-We then recorded the result in a table and I let them observe the pattern.
-I asked them if they see a numerical pattern ?
-And if they can figure out how many different ways are there to climb staircase 5.
-They wrote all the different ways they can climb the staircase 5 and found out there were 8 different possibilities.
-Then they realized that the numbers must form the Fibonacci sequence.
+We then recorded the results in a table and I let them observe the pattern.
+I asked if they were seeing a numerical pattern ?
+And if they can figure out how many different ways are there to climb staircase 5, 6 and so on.
+They wrote all the various ways in which they could climb staircase 5 and discovered that there were 8 different possibilities.
+13 different ways to climb staircase 6 and so on.

 Nevertheless, if you are looking to explore and read more about Fibonacci sequence, then here are some book suggestions.